 - Thinly Sliced Green or Red Bell Peppers, or Roasted Red Peppers

-- Shaved Fennel or Diced Avocado
+- Shaved Fennel

-How To Make The Best Greek Salad
+How To Make Greek Cucumber Salad

-- Add vinegar, lemon juice, salt and pepper to a small mixing bowl and drizzle in olive oil while whisking.
 Alternatively, add all the ingredients for the dressing to a small mason jar, and tightly secure the lid.
 Shake the jar vigorously for a few seconds until the dressing is fully mixed.

 What To Serve With Greek Salad

-It also makes a great accompaniment to the following grilled proteins: Tandoori Chicken, Chicken Shawarma, Fish Tikka and Mediterranean Chicken.
+It also makes a great accompaniment to the following grilled proteins: Tandoori Chicken, Chicken Shawarma, Fish Tikka, and Mediterranean Chicken.

-To make a mediterranean meal, serve it alongside:
+To make a Mediterranean meal, serve it alongside:

-Note: The recipe written below is enough for 4 people, but will be enough for 6 at a party since there will be other dishes as well.
-To prep ahead of time without losing the integrity of the vegetables, simply:
+Note: The recipe below is enough for 4 people, but it will serve 6 at a party, since there will be other dishes as well.

-Recipe Tips
+Recipe Tips & Notes

 - Soak the sliced onions in water for 10 minutes.
 This helps take the bite off the raw onions.